hegh/basics/README.md

 want to log during `init` then we will need to add special flag-based configuration to `ln` itself.
 But I am hoping that this won't be necessary.

+## refcount - For refcounting expensive resources

+If you want to release a resource after all users of it are finished, and you don't want to hold multiple copies of it open at the same time, reference counting is a good strategy.
+This package provides a basic implementation.

+For example, let's say you want to service concurrent data requests by reading random-access sections from a set of files.
+You don't want to hold the same file open from multiple routines, and you don't want to hold all of the files open at the same time.
+This package will help you hold files open only as long as they are actively being used.

+This is meant to be an internal feature of your object, not exposed to users.

+To use:

+ 1. Include a `*refcount.RefCount` in your object.
+ 2. Write `Opener` and `Closer` functions that manage the lifecycle of the resource that you want to control.
+The `Opener` will be called when the resource was not open, but is required to fulfill a request.
+The `Closer` will be closed when all concurrent requests have been fulfilled and the resource is no longer needed.
+ 3. Initialize the `*RefCount` object using the `Opener` and `Closer` in your `New` function.
+ 4. When a new request arrives, call `Increment` on the `RefCount` object.
+This may cause the `Opener` to be called.
+Associate the returned `io.Closer` with the request, so when it is complete its `Close` method will be closed.
+ 5. Make sure to call the `Close` method of the returned `io.Closer` when the request is finished.
+This may cause the `Closer` function to be called.

+See the file comment in refcount/refcount.go for an example.

 ## todo - Filler for functions that haven't been written yet